MauriceFaber/drivebox/README.md

 3. Selecte Firmware and upload the firmware file
 4. Wait for device to reboot
 5. You may have to reconnect to the devices WiFi

+## Software
+//tbd

+### CAN
+CAN bus termination on CAN1_TERM or CAN2_TERM may necessary.
+Typically both ends of a CAN bus are terminated.
+When using CAN1 on older Cars that haven't got a comfort CAN installed, you maybe connect only drivebox to a head unit.
+Then the CAN1_TERM is necessary to be switched on.
+If you connect CAN2 to an existing motor CAN you don't have to enable CAN2_TERM.

+#### CAN1
+CAN1 is designed to be VAG like comfort CAN.
+Bitrate is set to 100 kBit/s.

+#### CAN2
+CAN2 is designed to be VAG like motor CAN.
+Bitrate is set to 500 kBit/s.